 This amazing cover is by Lynne Hansen.
 I love her work.

 I had a fun time doing a 5-minute reading of the opening of the story.
+Some of the other contributing authors did readings, as well.
+They can be found here.

 From the back cover: “Haunted from the other side, these stories roam from modern cities to the shadowed moors to feudal Japan to the jungles of Central America, each providing a spine-chilling glimpse into the shadows not even death can restrain.